 Would you associate the concept of sound with satellites?
 Well, maybe not, as sound does not propagate in deep space… But have you thought about satellites being exposed to acoustic waves during their lifetime?
 Until the spacecraft reaches its orbit, it is subjected to very extreme environmental conditions, where many kinds of dynamic loads may affect its components and subsystems, or even cause failure of these.

-Now, if you can, turn up the audio volume of your laptop/tablet/smartphone and check this animation of the Ariane 6!
+Check this animation of the Ariane 6!
 This is the launch vehicle developed and manufactured by ArianeGroup under the authority of the European Space Agency (ESA), which has its first test flight scheduled for 2020.

 Note that during the first seconds, the satellite is encapsulated in the so-called spacecraft vehicle’s fairing.
 This structure, also called payload fairing, is used to protect the spacecraft against the impact of dynamic pressure and aerodynamic heating during launch through the atmosphere.
 Anyway, there is still a lot going on inside the fairing !